Game Preview: Condors at Canucks, 7 p.m.

 LOCKDOWN

-The Condors are allowing a league low 1.67 goals against per game and have surrendered just seven even strength goals against through six contests.
-Olivier Rodrigue leads the AHL with a .968 save percentage through the early part of the season.
+The Condors are tied with Coachella Valley, allowing a league low 2.00 goals against per game and have surrendered just nine even strength goals against through seven contests.
+If he qualified minutes wise, Olivier Rodrigue would lead the AHL with a .968 save percentage through the early part of the season.
+Calvin Pickard leads all qualified goaltenders in save percentage at .939, but is on recall with Edmonton.

 ON THE OTHER SIDE